richardszhu/ynab-cli/README.md

 `token <personal_access_token>`
 - Sets the YNAB personal access token needed to use the API.

+`del-token`
+- Deletes the YNAB personal access token if it was set.

 `budget`
 - Shows all budgets and lets user set a budget to perform actions on.